basiqio-oss/Basiq-docs/docs/Getting Started/onboarding-cdr.md

 **Why this matters:**

-Most teams estimate this at 1 week, but thorough integration typically takes 2-4 weeks for smaller teams and 6-8+ weeks for larger organizations.
 Proper handling of error flows, logging, and monitoring ensures a smooth live launch.

 <Callout icon="📘" theme="info">
   **Use Sandbox fully.** It’s where you learn the API, explore edge cases, and build with confidence.
 Teams who test carefully here go live more smoothly.